soldatigabriele/vimrc/README.md

 ```

-Change the theme to Agnoster
+Change the theme to Agnoster (if not already selected)
 <br>
 Fonts for powerline:
 ```